Bassel Khartabil

-Khartabil was born in Damascus and raised in Syria, where he specialized in open source software development.
+Khartabil was born in Damascus to a Palestinian father and a Syrian mother, and was raised in Syria, where he specialized in open source software development.
 He was chief technology officer (CTO) and co-founder of collaborative research company Aiki Lab and was CTO of Al-Aous, a publishing and research institution dedicated to archaeological sciences and arts in Syria.
-He has served as project lead and public affiliate for Creative Commons Syria, and has contributed to Mozilla Firefox, Wikipedia, Openclipart, Fabricatorz, and Sharism.
-He "is credited with opening up the Internet in Syria and vastly extending online access and knowledge to the Syrian people."
+He served as project lead and public affiliate for Creative Commons Syria, and contributed to Mozilla Firefox, Wikipedia, and Openclipart.
+He is credited with "opening up the Internet in Syria and vastly extending online access and knowledge to the Syrian people."

-His last work included an open, 3D virtual reconstruction of the ancient city of Palmyra in Syria, real time visualization, and development with Fabricatorz for the web programming framework Aiki Framework.
+His last work included an open, 3D virtual reconstruction of the ancient city of Palmyra in Syria, with real time visualization using the web programming framework Aiki Framework.
 This was later created and displayed in his honor.

 In 2018, the Bassel Khartabil Free Culture Fellowship was announced in Khartabil's memory.
 The fellowship awards $50,000 and additional support to individuals developing open culture in their communities.
 The fellowship was created by Creative Commons, Fabricatorz Foundation, Jimmy Wales Foundation, Mozilla, #NEWPALMYRA, and Wikimedia.

 Personal life

 Khartabil was arrested a few days before his marriage contract to Noura Ghazi, a lawyer and human rights activist, was to be signed.
 The contract was finalized later that year, while Khartabil was in prison.
 The couple first met in Douma in April 2011 after coming back from a demonstration.

 On Valentine's Day 2015, Ghazi made public a love letter she wrote to Khartabil, where she reflects on what has taken place in Syria in the time he had been imprisoned:

+His father was a scholar who wrote about atheism and Bassel himself was an atheist.

 Awards

 For its 2012 list of Top Global Thinkers, Foreign Policy named Khartabil together with Rima Dali as #19 for "insisting, against all odds, on a peaceful Syrian revolution."

-On 21 March 2013 Khartabil was awarded Index on Censorship's Digital Freedom Award.
+On 21 March 2013, Khartabil was awarded Index on Censorship's Digital Freedom Award.
 Although still detained at the time in Adra Prison, Khartabil was able to communicate his gratitude through Dana Trometer and Jon Phillips receiving the award on his behalf, wherein he paid "respect to all the victims of the struggle for freedom of speech, and, especially for those non-violent youths who refused to carry arms and deserve all the credit for this award."